IBM-Cloud/docs/services/CloudAutomationManager/cam_managing_connections.md

 2. Click **Create Connections**.

 3. Select the cloud provider to which you want you connect.
-The supported cloud providers are Amazon EC2 and Bluemix.
+The following cloud providers are supported:
+ - Bluemix
+ - SoftLayer
+ - Amazon EC2
+ - vSphere (Beta)

 4. Click **Next**.